About data classes in the Unified Data Classification method

 Important

-By default, rules based on data type are evaluated before rules based on samples, such as regular expressions and lists of values.
-Rules based on samples are evaluated following the order in which they appear in the data class.
+By default, rules based on column name and data type are evaluated before rules based on samples, such as regular expressions for data and lists of values for data.
+Rules based on samples are evaluated in the order in which they appear in the data class.

 In the Unified Data Classification method, a data class includes the following elements: